anant248/hybrid-dfs/README.md

 ## Roadmap

-- [ ] Read and understand MP4
+- [x] Read and understand MP4
+- [x] Implement MP4
+- [x] Demo MP4

 ## Project Status

-**In Progress** — MP4-G76 is under active development as part of the ECE 428 coursework.
+**In Progress** — MP4-G76 is now complete as part of the ECE 428 coursework.
 Bug reports and suggestions are welcome.